AdobeDocs/workfront.en/help/resource-mgmt/resource-scheduling/manually-assign-items-scheduling-areas.md

 >[!NOTE]
 >
->We are no longer developing the Resource Scheduling tools and they will soon be removed from `Adobe Workfront`.
-We recommend that you use the `Workload Balancer` for scheduling your resources.
+>We are no longer developing the Resource Scheduling tools and they will soon be removed from Adobe Workfront.
+We recommend that you use the Workload Balancer for scheduling your resources.
 >
->For information about scheduling resources using the new `Workload Balancer`, see the section [The Workload Balancer](../../resource-mgmt/workload-balancer/workload-balancer.md).
+>For information about scheduling resources using the new Workload Balancer, see the section [The Workload Balancer](../../resource-mgmt/workload-balancer/workload-balancer.md).
 >
->For more information about the timeline for removing the Resource Scheduling tools and replacing them with the `Workload Balancer`, see [Deprecation of Resource Scheduling tools in Adobe Workfront](../../resource-mgmt/resource-mgmt-overview/deprecate-resource-scheduling.md).
+>For more information about the timeline for removing the Resource Scheduling tools and replacing them with the Workload Balancer, see [Deprecation of Resource Scheduling tools in Adobe Workfront](../../resource-mgmt/resource-mgmt-overview/deprecate-resource-scheduling.md).

-In addition to assigning users to work items from the task and issue level, or in a list of tasks and issues using inline edit, you can also manage user assignments as part of the resource scheduling functionality in `Adobe Workfront`.
+In addition to assigning users to work items from the task and issue level, or in a list of tasks and issues using inline edit, you can also manage user assignments as part of the resource scheduling functionality in Adobe Workfront.

 For general information about assigning tasks, see [Overview of modifying task assignments](../../manage-work/tasks/assign-tasks/modify-task-assignments-overview.md).